We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To connect with NAMI, call them at 800-950-6264 or email them at firstname.lastname@example.org.

-The Anxiety and Depression Association of America (ADAA) also has a host of resources on their website, along with factual information on everything from depression symptoms to getting screened for mental illness.
-They also offer their website in a host of different languages.
+The Anxiety and Depression Association of America has a host of resources on their website, along with factual information on everything from depression symptoms to getting screened for mental illness.
+Their website is available in multiple languages.

 If you or someone you know is in a crisis or immediate danger, call 911 or visit your nearest emergency room for assistance.

-Approximately 1 in 15 adults are affected by depression in any given year, according to the American Psychiatric Association (APA).
+About 1 in 15 adults experience depression in any given year, according to the American Psychiatric Association (APA).

 Depression is a common yet serious mental health condition that has a negative impact on how you feel, think, and act.